U.N. says U.S. blacklisting of Yemen group may hinder bid to avert oil spill

 The designation freezes any U.S.-related assets of the Houthis, bans Americans from doing business with them and makes it a crime to provide support or resources to the movement.
 U.N. officials are worried the designation will scare private-sector companies away from any business related to Yemen.

-The State Department did not immediately respond to a request for comment on U.N. concerns about the tanker mission.
+When asked about the U.N. concerns about the tanker mission, a State Department spokesperson said: “We have expressed our readiness to work with relevant officials at the United Nations, with international and nongovernmental organizations, and other international donors to address sanction implications.”

-Washington has said it will issue licenses and exemptions to allow the United Nations and aid groups to continue working in Yemen, which the U.N. describes as the world’s largest humanitarian crisis, with 80% of the people in need.
+Washington has said it will issue licenses and exemptions to allow the United Nations and aid groups to continue working in Yemen, which the United Nations describes as the world’s largest humanitarian crisis, with 80% of the people in need.

 But top U.N. officials have said little is known about possible exemptions and warned that the U.S. move would push Yemen, which relies almost solely on imports, into a large-scale famine and chill peace efforts.